Experience a Central Asian Odyssey on this epic 26 day journey exploring the ancient lands and medieval cities of the fabled Silk Route

 Day 12 Drive to Tashkent across the Kamchik Pass, stopping at Rishtan, famous for its brilliant blue glazed pottery.
 Continue to Kokand, one of Uzbekistan’s most ancient towns and once an important trade centre on the Silk Road.
 City tour before we continue to the Lotte City Hotel.
 (B, L, D)

 Day 13 Drive to the Uzbek-Tajik border and to Khujand.
-Visit the museum and city’s 7th century fortification, explore Payshanba oriental bazaar, the biggest in Central Asia.
+Visit the museum and the city’s 7th-century fortification, explore Payshanba oriental bazaar, the biggest in Central Asia.
 Overnight at the Khujand Delux.
 (B, L, D)

 Day 17 Day at leisure to explore the city of Samarkand, or take an optional excursion to the fabled city of Shakhrisabz.
-Timur’s home, across the Aman-Kutan mountain that once rivaled Samarkand. (£50 per person) Evening high-speed train to Bukhara, transfer to the Zargaron Plaza.
+Timur’s home, across the Aman-Kutan mountain that once rivalled Samarkand (£75).
+Evening high-speed train to Bukhara, transfer to the Zargaron Plaza.
 (B, L, D)

 Day 19 Drive to the border at Farab and continue to Mary, an oasis city in the Karakum Desert.
 Overnight at the Mary Hotel.
 (B, L, D)